A Skull in Connemara

 - Best Actor – Brian Shea

-Theatre Tampa Bay Award
+Theatre Tampa Bay Nominated

 - Outstanding Featured Actor in a Play – David M. Jenkins